-My chosen profession skincare and beauty, is a billion dollar industry.
+My chosen profession, skin care, is a billion-dollar industry.

-But I’m ashamed to say it’s clocked in deception.
+But I’m ashamed to say it’s often clocked in deception.

-Advertising in the skincare industry has been selling false promises and a negative perception of beauty to women for years.
+Advertising in the skincare industry has been selling false promises and a negative perception of beauty for years.

-And some might say beauty is skin-deep, but I believe the importance of skin goes a lot deeper….
+Some might say beauty is skin-deep, but I believe the importance of your skin goes a lot deeper.

 I prefer to focus on preventative measures and transparency in beauty instead.